DarinM223/manga-js/README.md

 ## Running

 In order to build and run manga-js, you have to first have npm installed.
-Then run `npm install` in the project directory and then `npm start` to start the electron application.
+Then run `npm install` in the project directory to install the dependencies.

+If you want to run manga-js in development mode you can just run `npm start`.

+If you want to build the packaged electron app you should run `npm run build` to compile the front end Javascript and then run either `npm run package-mac` `npm run package-windows` or `npm run package-linux` to package the app.
+The packaged app will be in the release-builds folder.
+Because the app will always try to use the compiled Javascript bundle over the normal code, if you want to go back into development mode you have to remove the build/bundle.js file created from `npm run build`.

 ## Supported sites